nurulfana/SaleemRugsville/README.md

    - Generate invoice

 # Platform
-- Developed using HTML, CSS, PHP, Bootstrap, and SASS.
+- Developed using HTML, CSS, PHP and Bootstrap.
 - Database used for this development is MYSQL.

 # Snippets of this project